The music played during a palliative vigil supports the process that is taking place within and around the patient.

 WHAT YOU CAN EXPECT

-The music-thanatologist documents outcomes by noting both quantifiable and qualitative, measurable essentials before, during, and after a session, including pulse, respiration, temperature, countenance, gesture, and skin color, etc. We begin with a period of silence, focusing on the breath of the patient, and playing music that synchronizes with heartbeat, pulse, and respiration.
+The music-thanatologist documents outcomes by noting both quantifiable and qualitative aspects such as pulse, respiration, temperature, countenance, gesture, and skin color, etc. We begin with a period of silence, focusing on the breath of the patient, and playing music that synchronizes with heartbeat, pulse, and respiration.
 Often the pulse rate will lower and the person receiving the music will fall into a deep sleep during or after a visit.
 Anxiety and agitation can be lessened, relaxation can be achieved, and many patients require less opiate medication following a vigil.
 Each person in attendance may benefit from this musical expression of care.

 When participating in a music vigil it is appropriate to turn off cell phones, and discontinue the use of all technology.
 Confidentiality and HIPPA regulations prohibit the use of sound recording, taking photos, or video recording.
 Limiting movement in and out of the room allows the overtones of the music to accumulate.